EugeneLevakhin/CrackerZIPArchiveWithPassword/README.md

 # CrackerZIPArchiveWithPassword
-Program for determining the password of ZIP archives
+Program for determining the set password of ZIP archives